Austria–Hungary relations: Győr–Sopron–Ebenfurth Railway

 The main line of the company was licensed to a private company by the Hungarian government in 1872.
 The Györ−Sopron line opened to traffic around 1876.
 The "Neusiedler Seebahn" was opened in 1897.
 Traffic between the two countries continued even during the dissolution of Austria-Hungary, World War II, and the Cold War after it.

 Beginning in the 1980s, the company got more business, especially in freight.
 A new freight terminal in Sopron was constructed.
 In 1987, the main line was electrified.

+European Union and NATO

+Austria joined the EU in 1995.
+Hungary joined the EU in 2004.
+While Hungary became a member of NATO in 1999, Austria has never been a member of NATO.